igordosreis/boilerplate-fullstack/README.md

 To run the project locally in development mode, do the following steps:

-1. On the front-end folder, open a new terminal window and run:
+1. On the frontend folder, open a new terminal window and run:

 ```shell
 npm run dev
 ```

-2. On the back-end folder, open a new terminal window and run:
+2. On the backend folder, open a new terminal window and run:

 ```shell
 npm run dev
 ```

 The server uses port `3071`.
 You can change this by using the provided .env file: remove the `.example` and change the value of the SERVER_PORT variable.
-Or change the port on the back-end/src/server.ts file.
+Or change the port on the backend/src/server.ts file.

 3. Create a new MySQL server

 The database uses port `3306`, username as `root` and password as `123456`.
 You can change this by using the provided .env file: remove the `.example` and change the value of the DB_PORT, DB_USER and DB_PASS variables, respectively.
-Or change these values on the back-end/src/database/config/database.ts file.
+Or change these values on the backend/src/database/config/database.ts file.

 ---